sdr1/Covid-Tracker/Covid-Figures-and-Maps.md

 ## Headline Numbers
-As of the latest CDC data release on July 24, 2020 there are:
+As of the latest CDC data release on July 28, 2020 there are:

-* 73,952 new cases
+* 63,220 new cases
-  + The state with the most cases is FL with 12,444
+  + The state with the most cases is CA with 10,056
-    - The county with the most cases is Miami-Dade County in FL with 3,362 new cases
+    - The county with the most cases is Miami-Dade County in FL with 3,037 new cases
-  + The record number of national cases per day is 80,442 on July 16, 2020
+  + The record number of national cases per day is 80,319 on July 16, 2020
-* 1,145 new deaths
+* 1,293 new deaths
   +  The record number of deaths per day is 3,153 on April 14, 2020

-Where I live, in Somerville, MA, as of July 22, 2020 there are:
+Where I live, in Somerville, MA, as of July 27, 2020 there are:

-* 2 new cases
+* 1 new cases
-* 29 cases in the last two weeks
+* 34 cases in the last two weeks
-  + Out of 1028 cases overall
+  + Out of 1038 cases overall
-    - 34 Fatalities and
+    - 36 Fatalities and
-    - 986 Recoveries
+    - 991 Recoveries

 Consequently, in the United States, there are now:

-* 4,080,745 total cases
+* 4,322,289 total cases
-* 144,296 total deaths
+* 148,147 total deaths

-Globally, as of the latest WHO data release on July 25, 2020, there are:
+Globally, as of the latest WHO data release on July 29, 2020, there are:

-* 15,581,009 total cases
+* 12,536,668 total cases
-  + 284,083 today
+  + 181,895 today
-* 635,173 total deaths
+* 431,958 total deaths
-  + 6,270 today
+  + 4,307 today

 ## Overall Covid Cases In The USA

 Regions are defined as follows: Northeast (CT, ME, MA, NH, RI, VT, NJ, NY, PA), Midwest (IN, IL, MI, OH, WI, IA, KS, MN, MO, NE, ND, SD), South (AL, AR, DC, DE, FL, GA, KY, LA, MD, MS, NC, OK, SC, TN, TX, VA, WV) and West (AZ, CO, ID,  NM, MT, UT, NV, WY, AK, CA, HI, OR, WA).
+The red line denotes the date that Health and Human Services (HHS) took over the production of data from the Center for Disease Control (CDC).^[See e.g., https://www.cnbc.com/2020/07/20/hhs-unveils-new-coronavirus-hospitalization-database-says-its-more-complete-than-cdcs.html]

 ![](Covid-Figures-and-Maps_files/figure-html/cars-1.png)<!-- -->